Limitations and Improvements of the Intelligent Driver Model (IDM): Improvements for the IDM

 thanks to the assumption on \(h\) in \cref{defi:IDM_velocity_regularized}, namely \(h(0)=0\).
-This means that whenever the velocity becomes zero, the derivative is strictly positive so that the velocity can never become negative.
-This gives the claim. \end{itemize}
+This means that whenever the velocity approaches zero, the derivative is strictly positive so that the velocity can never become zero.
+Assume that for some \(t\in[0,T]\) we have \(v(t) \geq v_{\text{free}}.\) Then, by the velocity regularized acceleration in \cref{defi:IDM_velocity_regularized}, we have \(\dot{v}(t)<0\) and can conclude